It's like having a pharmacist for a best friend

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each capsule with a green cap and white body, printed with "BG-12 120 mg" in black ink, is filled with enteric-coated microtablets containing dimethyl fumarate 120 mg.
-Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, talc, colloidal silicon dioxide, magnesium stearate, triethyl citrate, methacrylic acid copolymer (type A), methacrylic acid copolymer dispersion, simethicone, sodium lauryl sulfate, and polysorbate 80.
-The capsule shell contains gelatin, titanium dioxide, FD&C Blue 1, yellow iron oxide, and black iron oxide.
+Each delayed-release capsule with a green cap and white body, printed with "BG-12 120 mg" in black ink, is filled with enteric-coated microtablets containing 120 mg of dimethyl fumarate.
+Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, methacrylic acid copolymer (type A), methacrylic acid copolymer dispersion, microcrystalline cellulose, polysorbate 80, simethicone, sodium lauryl sulfate, talc, and triethyl citrate.
+The capsule shell contains black iron oxide, FD&C Blue 1, gelatin, titanium dioxide, and yellow iron oxide.

 The usual starting dose of dimethyl fumarate is 120 mg taken twice a day.
-This is taken for the first 7 days and then the dose is increased to 240 mg (two 120 mg capsules) taken twice a day.
+This is taken for the first 7 days and then the dose is increased to 240 mg taken twice a day.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Dimethyl fumarate may be taken with or without food.
-If you experience flushing, take the medication with food to reduce this effect.
+If you experience flushing, or stomach problems, take the medication with food to reduce these effects.

 Swallow the capsules whole with water or another fluid.
 Do not divide, crush, dissolve, suck, or chew on the capsule.